 Preparing for your appointment

-You'll probably first see your primary care doctor.
-However, in some cases when you call to set up an appointment, you may be referred to an infectious disease specialist or someone who specializes in digestive system disorders (gastroenterologist).
+You'll likely see your primary care doctor.
+However, in some cases, you might be referred to someone who specializes in either infectious disease or in digestive system disorders (gastroenterologist).

 What you can do

-- Write down key personal information, including any major stresses or recent life changes.
-Let your doctor know if you've recently traveled out of the country, especially if you traveled to a developing country.
+- Key personal information, including any major stresses or recent life changes and whether you've recently traveled to a developing country

 - What's the most likely cause of my symptoms?